DozyXYZ/InformationSecurityAutumn2023/h3_Should_Tero_wear_a_helmet.md

 3) What are we going to do? </br>
 > Track and treat the problems as development items in the backlog in the design process. </br>
 > Make sure you do something about it. </br>
-> Threat modelling informs risk management to quantify the probability or the impact to make the right decisions. </br>
+> Threat modeling informs risk management to quantify the probability or the impact to make the right decisions. </br>

 4) Did we do a good job? </br>
 > Would you recommend the solution to your colleague? </br>
 > - Yes -> you did a good one </br>
 > - No -> you have not done a good job yet.
 Try again :D </br>